burrowers/garble/README.md

 Since no caching at all can take place right now (see the link above), builds will be slower than `go build` - especially for large projects.

+The standard library is never garbled when compiled, since the source is always publicly available.